 Six Steps to Improve Your Chances of Being Awarded an Oregon Opportunity Grant:

-- File your FAFSA as soon as possible after January 1 and well before the published priority deadline.
+- File your FAFSA as soon as possible after January 1.
 Estimate your prior-year income and taxes, and update your FAFSA with actual numbers after you file your tax return.

 - If you are a first-time student, be sure you complete the application process for admission to at least one Oregon public or private nonprofit college/university and apply for financial aid.

 - Watch for an email from the US Department of Education about your Student Aid Report (SAR) and fix any errors right away.
 The email usually arrives about 3 or 4 days after you submit your FAFSA.
 If you don’t receive an email, check to make sure you completed the FAFSA submission process.

 - Respond right away to any requests for additional information or documents from the financial aid office at your college/university.